Choose apprenticeships and traineeships for practical learning pathways to real career opportunities.

 - Learn practically through real world experiences with local Toowoomba and Darling Downs employers.

-Why choose the apprenticeship pathway?
+Why choose the apprenticeship or traineeship pathway?

 By choosing an apprenticeship or traineeship you will gain practical skills for life that give you a career for life.
 You are paid whilst you are learning and you take on minimal debts compared to university pathways.
 What is there not to like?
 INCOME + QUALIFICATION = AWESOME